ASTM-rated Masks: Definition and Use

-The three levels of ASTM-rated masks
+The three levels of ASTM-rated mask

 The most important thing to consider when it comes to choosing level 1, 2, or 3 is how at-risk you are at being contaminated by the splashes, sprays, and aerosols of other people’s body fluids (such as blood and respiratory emission).

 ASTM-rated masks’ ability to resist fluid penetration increase with their rated levels.
-In the lab, a set volume of synthetic blood is projected at the mask at various velocity to test its fluid resistance.
+In the lab, a set volume of synthetic blood is projected at the mask at various velocities to test its fluid resistance.

 ASTM Level 1: 80 mmHg